opensearch-project/opensearch-py/DEVELOPER_GUIDE.md

 To run the integration tests locally, run:

 ```
-./.ci/run-tests opensearch true
+./.ci/run-tests opensearch true 1.3.0
 ```

 The first argument, `opensearch` tells the server type to run integration test against.
 Valid values are `opensearch` and `opendistro`.
 The second argument tells whether to run server with security plugin enabled or not.
+The third argument specifies the version of OpenSearch the tests should run against, if not specified, the tests run against the latest version.
+This argument is ignored if the server type is `opendistro`.

 Note that integration tests require docker to be installed and running, and downloads quite a bit of data from over the internet and hence take few minutes to complete.